vishakhadhonde9/Kubernetes/Session-1] Introduction.md

 ## 2. Worker Nodes-
 ### a. kubelet -
-The kubelet is an agent that runs on each node in the cluster.
-It ensures that containers are running in a pod and are healthy.
+- Kubelet is an agent that runs on each node in the cluster.
+- It ensures that containers are running in a pod and are healthy.
-It communicates with the API server to get instructions (e.g., which pods to run) and reports back the status of the node and containers.
+- It communicates with the API server to get instructions (e.g., which pods to run) and reports back the status of the node and containers.

-b. kube-proxy
+### b. kube-proxy -
-The kube-proxy is responsible for maintaining network rules on each node.
-It manages the network communication inside the cluster, ensuring that services can reach the right pods, even when pods are created or destroyed. kube-proxy can use different mechanisms (like iptables or IPVS) to manage traffic routing and load balancing.
+- Kube-proxy is responsible for maintaining network rules on each node.
+It manages the network communication inside the cluster, ensuring that services can reach the right pods, even when pods are created or destroyed.
+- kube-proxy can use different mechanisms to manage traffic routing and load balancing.

-c.
-Container Runtime
+### c.
+Container Runtime -
-The container runtime is the software that runs and manages containers.
-This could be Docker, containerd, or any other supported container runtime.
+- Container runtime is the software that runs and manages containers.
+- This could be Docker, containerd, or any other supported container runtime.
-Kubernetes relies on the container runtime to pull container images and manage their lifecycle on the node.
+- Kubernetes relies on the container runtime to pull container images and manage their lifecycle on the node.

-d.
-Pods
+### d.
+Pods -
-A pod is the smallest deployable unit in Kubernetes.
+- A pod is the smallest deployable unit in Kubernetes.
 It can contain one or more containers that share the same resources (like storage and networking).
-Pods are the actual entities where the applications run on the nodes.
+- Pods are the actual entities where the applications run on the nodes.
 The kubelet makes sure the pod and its containers are healthy and running.